Hemifacial Spasm - What it is and Neurological Treatments Available in Singapore

 Symptoms of hemifacial spasm

 Hemifacial spasm is a progressive condition that first starts with involuntary twitching around the eye, specifically in the orbicularis oculi muscle, which controls eye closure and eye movements.
-Over time, the twitch will spread to the lower face and involve the cheek and mouth.
+Over time, the facial twitch will spread to the lower face and involve the cheek and mouth.
 Rarely, in very severe cases, the neck is also affected.

 There are two types of hemifacial spasms: clonic and tonic.
 Clonic spasms are brief, rhythmic twitches around the eye and may lead to forceful closure of the eye.
 Tonic spasms cause muscles to contract and stay tense, which can make parts of the face appear stiff or "stuck" with a noticeable, involuntary grimace.